vishal789123/D-P-001/LEVEL1.md

 ## 6.Designing a parametric box
 Design a parametric box with threads and also design various lids with snap joints and slide joints.

-Assemble and animate them.The dimensions are 9*7*8 cm
+Assemble and animate them.The dimensions are 9*7*8 cm.

 Resource: